firehol/blocklist-ipsets/README-EDIT.md

 So, if you are under attack, blocking the open proxies may help isolate a large part of the attack.

-I don't suggest to permanenly block IPs using the proxy lists.
-Their purpose of existance is questionable.
+I don't suggest to permanently block IPs using the proxy lists.
+Their purpose of existence is questionable.
 Their quality though may be acceptable, since lot of these sites advertise that they test open proxies before including them in their lists, so that there are no false positives, at least at the time they tested them.

 ---